-- are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement, which they will be expected to sign before being given access to school systems. - eCadets (pupils from y3-6) will promote good eSafety practice across the school and community. - have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand school policies on the use of mobile devices and digital cameras.
-They should also know and understand school policies on the taking / use of images and on cyber-bullying. - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.
+- are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement, which they will be expected to sign before being given access to school systems. - eCadets/digital leaders (pupils from y3-6) will promote good online safety practice across the school and community. - have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand school policies on the use of mobile devices and digital cameras.
+They should also know and understand school policies on the taking / use of images and on online-bullying.

+should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that their school's Online Safety Policy covers their actions out of school, if related to their membership of a Rainbow MAT school.